 In July 2018 there was a very significant landslide with a large section of the Fagraskógarfjall mountain collapsing and depositing a huge amount of rock into the Hitardalur valley blockimng the main stem of the Hitara.
 A lake was formed above the rock-slide and it has had a very definitive impact on the surrounding landscape.
 In places the debris is 10-30M thick and it is thought that the volume of debris is in the region of 10-20 million cubic meters.
 Naturally, there have been concerns as to the impact this will of had on the fishing.
 A reasonable section of the river has naturally re-routed around the edge of the slide.
 This is the Hitara II fishing area.

 Since 2018 the Hitarta has been under new management.
-A restocking program is under way using brood stock, caught from the river and subsequently released in the upper sections.
+A restocking program is underway using brood stock, caught from the river and subsequently released in the upper sections.
+In 2019 28,000 smolt were released with a further 30,000 scheduled for 2020.
+All of this goes to illustrate that the Hitara is under very pro-active and effective management and environmental considerations aside, everything that can be done is being done to improve the river and experience.

-Rod sharing is common in Iceland and is a useful way of keeping the cost down, especially when fishing with friends and family.
+Rod sharing is common in Iceland and is a very useful way of keeping the cost down, especially when fishing with friends and family.
 Fishing guides are not included as standard with a fishing package on the Hitara however it is recommended that at least one or two guides are taken if anglers do not know the river and the pools.
-Unless you are proficient with fishing styles in Iceland, not to have a guide would be a false economy!
+It probably is not a necessity to have a guide for the full duration of your stay but maybe just for 1 or 2 days whilst you learn the river.
+There is an excellent beat map at the lodge detailing all the individual pools showing the primary holding areas.

 Guides will have their own 4x4 transport which can be used in addition to anglers own transport to assist moving around the river.